or-fusion/pyomo_simplemodel/doc/index.rst

 manner.
 Specifically, this class mimics the modeling style supported by `PuLP <https://github.com/coin-or/pulp>`_:

-.. sidebar:: SimpleModel vs Pyomo

-    SimpleModel is not meant to serve as a replacement for Pyomo, which supports a much richer set of modeling components than simple objectives and constraints.
-In particular, Pyomo's **Block** component supports the expression of structured and hierarchical models, while SimpleModel only supports simple, unstructured optimization problems.

 ============ ===== ============
 Feature      PuLP  SimpleModel
 ============ ===== ============